 As a general rule, a change in the budget of 10% or less (of the total budget amount) does not have to be approved by the funding agency.
 Please check the terms and conditions of your award/contract to be sure and if you are unclear, please contact ORI for assistance.

 You will need to prepare the budget revision and send it to the Office of Research Integrity for review.
-ORI will submit the revision to the Business & Financial Affairs office on your behalf.
+ORI will submit the revision to the Budget and Finance office on your behalf.

 A budget revision of 10% or greater will have to be approved by the funding agency.
 You will need to prepare a revised budget and a letter of explanation detailing why the changes are required.
 Both documents will need to be submitted to ORI for review and approval prior to submission to the funding agency.

-Once the change has been approved by the funding agency and official approval of the change received, ORI will submit the budget revision and approval to the Business & Financial Affairs office on your behalf.
+Once the change has been approved by the funding agency and official approval of the change received, ORI will submit the budget revision and approval to the Budget and Finance office on your behalf.

 If you find that you will not be able to complete your project within the project period you will need to request a no-cost extension.
 Each program has a specified time line for no-cost extensions, and it will be stated in the terms and conditions of the award/contract.
 Please allow for at least 90 days prior to the end date to make this determination.